 "Work-related stress, depression or anxiety accounted for 40% of work-related ill health" - Ruth Sutherland, CEO, Samaritans

-To mark National Mental Health Week, we've spoken to numerous mental health role models dedicated to breaking down the stigma that exists around mental health and enabling people to vocalise how they feel, whether it's in work or personally.
-We spoke with Ruth Sutherland, CEO, Samaritans to get her opinion about mental health in society today, and what obstacles people still face in 2018.
+To mark National Stress Awareness Day, we spoke with Ruth Sutherland, CEO, Samaritans to get her opinion about stress and mental ill health within society today, and what obstacles people still face in 2018.

 Samaritans was founded in 1953 by Chad Varah, a vicar in the Church of England Diocese of London.
 The reasoning behind this was because he had held a funeral for a girl aged fourteen who had killed herself.
 Varah was alarmed about the fact that she didn’t feel she had anyone to talk to, and therefore felt she had no option.
 He then advertised in the newspaper encouraging people to volunteer at his church, listening to people contemplating suicide.

 Now, over 60 years later Samaritans are still that supportive voice at the end of the phone dedicated to supporting those who feel they need to talk, but perhaps don’t know who to talk to.
-To mark National Mental Health Week, Ruth Sutherland speaks exclusively to HRD Connect offering practical advice to employers on how best to support employees emotionally and mentally.
+To mark National Stress Awareness Day, Ruth Sutherland speaks exclusively to HRD Connect offering practical advice to employers on how best to support employees emotionally and mentally.